ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

     alt="" >}}

-The experience through a screen reader, however, is linear, and the content of the Identity Wheel PDF needed to be in a logical, meaningful structure and sequential order regardless of its layout.
+The experience through a screen reader, however, is linear, and the content of the Identity Wheel PDF needed to be in a logical or meaningful structure, and in sequential order regardless of its layout.
 I also had to take into account how the screen reader reads a PDF, and find solutions to its limitations.
-VoiceOver, for example, reads only the content that is visible on screen.
-If half of the wheel is visible on the monitor, then VoiceOver reads only half of the identity facets and reflective prompts.
+VoiceOver, for example, reads only the PDF content that is visible on screen.
+If half of the Wheel is visible on the monitor, then VoiceOver reads only half of the identity facets and reflective prompts.

 {{< figure
     src="/img/assets/sr-visible-scope.jpg"